brendanbyrne/interpreter_in_rust/README.md

 - [ ] Make `parse_program` work with str& and String

 ## REPL Loop
-I finally have the E in REPL hooked in to the loop.
-It's a very basic E.  Only supporting the basic operations.
+I finally have the REPL hooked into the loop.
+It supports the following operations.

 ### Math operations with literals